 Try to pinpoint here why this type of person would shop with your brand.

 Your customers are people.
-They have whole lives.
-They have fears, doubts, troubles, questions, needs, love, stress, reasoning, jobs, kids, families, friends—everything that you have—and when building a brand you need to communicate with them in a way that helps them feel understood and heard.
+They have whole lives that they live 24 hours a day.
+They have fears, doubts, troubles, questions, needs, love, stress, reasoning, jobs, kids, families, friends—everything that you have—and if you want to manifest loyal customers, you need to communicate with these parts of your ideal audience.